cloudfoundry-incubator/fissile/docs/capabilities.md

 # Interface

-The generated `values.yaml` provides operators with keys of the form `sizing.<rolename>.capabilities`, one key per role.
+The generated `values.yaml` provides operators with keys of the form `sizing.<instance-group-name>.capabilities`, one key per instance group.

-The exception are roles which are naturally at maximum privilege, i.e. as specified by the role manifest.
+The exception are instance groups which are naturally at maximum privilege, i.e. as specified by the instance group manifest.
 These have no keys, as overriding them to add more capabilities makes no sense.

-The keys are of type list, taking the operator-defined set of additional capabilities for a role, or `ALL`.
-The supplied default is the empty list (`[]`), i.e. no privileges to be added to the role.
+The keys are of type list, taking the operator-defined set of additional capabilities for a instance group, or `ALL`.
+The supplied default is the empty list (`[]`), i.e. no privileges to be added to the instance group.

-Presence of the special value `ALL` in the list of a role triggers elevation of that role to maximum privilege.
-Presence of all the other capabilites just causes them to be added to the role.
-When `ALL` is present none of any other specified capabilities matter to the modified role.
+Presence of the special value `ALL` in the list of a instance group triggers elevation of that instance group to maximum privilege.
+Presence of all the other capabilites just causes them to be added to the instance group.
+When `ALL` is present none of any other specified capabilities matter to the modified instance group.

 Operators may write the names of capabilities in any mixed-case, and the chart converts as necessary.
 In other words to chart `AUDIT_READ`, `audit_read`, `AuDiT_ReAd`, etc. are all the same.

 The exception to this is the special value `ALL`, which must be written in all-uppercase to be recognized.
 None of `all`, `All`, etc. will be recognized.